Each year, the Olive Hyde Art Guild provides scholarships to students who are pursuing higher education in art.

 - The first place winner receives $2000

-- Two honorable mention winners will each receive awards of $1000
+- Two honorable mention winners will each receive $250 gift certificates from Blick Art Supply.

-- The teacher of the first place winner will receive $500 for classroom art supplies
+- The high school teacher of the first place winner will receive $500 for classroom art supplies

-3 recipients are selected in April.
-All awards are presented during the May event reception
+6 recipients are selected in April.
+All awards are presented during the May event reception.

 Applicants should complete the application neatly and return it, with samples of artwork (clearly labeled with name, artwork title and date completed), to the address on the form by the stated deadline.
 Letter of recommendation and unofficial transcript should be mailed separately to the scholarship committee (must be mailed, please do not take to the gallery).